Why Sell with Divine Consign?

 Time: Precious.
 Flying.
 Never enough.

 Divine Consign – Most of your time will be spent prepping, entering, and tagging the items you will consign.
 Once you’ve done those things it’s just a matter of dropping your items off, and then we do the rest.
 You sit back and wait for your check to arrive, usually within two days of the end of the sale.
 Did you know?
 At the end of a sale, most consignors don’t come back for pick-up because they’ve either marked everything leftover to be donated OR they realize it isn’t worth their time to make the drive to pick up what little they have left over.

 Craigslist or Facebook Buy/Sell/Trade groups – You’ll need to spend time researching the “rules” of selling.
 And each online group is different so now you’re having to remember which group has which rules.
 Some will limit how many items you can sell, others limit how many times you can post.
 Posting is only the beginning.
 You are responsible for all the communication, possible haggling, and the follow-up that occurs with potential buyers.
 Is this worth your time?

 Pay: show me the money

 Divine Consign – ALL consignors pay Divine Consign 30% of their sales and a consignor fee based on the number of items you enter before mailing the checks.
 At most other local sales, you have to work the sale to pay that little AND you have to pay your consignor fee AHEAD.
 If you end up not being able to drop-off you’re out that money with no opportunity to recoup it!

-Facebook Groups – There are no registration fees or expenses, so sellers take home all the money made from their sales.
+Facebook Marketplace – There are no registration fees or expenses, so sellers take home all the money made from their sales.
 Haggling over price is allowed, so you might not get your full asking price or risk losing the sale.
 Again, you have to take pictures, answer the question “Is this still available?”
 100 times AND have strangers come to your door.

 Traffic: if you build it, they will come